0xAliHn/kotlin-for-android-developers/configure_gradle.md

     }
 }
 ```
-As you can see, we created a variable to store the current version of Kotlin.
-You read here to check the latest version, because there may be a newer version has been released.
-We need to use the version number in a few different places, such as you need to add the new Kotlin plugin `dependency`.
-You will need to go to the Kotlin standard library again in the `build.gradle` 'of the modules you specify.

-We also true for `support library` , `Anko` library is the same approach.
-In this way it is easier to modify all the version numbers in one place.
-And use the same version number, the update does not need to be modified every place.
+As you can see, we are creating a variable which saves current Kotlin version.
+Check which version
+is available when you’re reading these lines, because there’s probably a new version.
+We need that
+version number in several places, for instance in the new dependency you need to add for the Kotlin
+plugin.
+You’ll need it again in the module `build.gradle` where we’ll specify that this module uses
+the Kotlin standard library.

+We’ll do the same for the `support library`  as well as  `Anko` library.
+This way, it’s easier to modify all
+the versions in a row, as well as adding new libraries that use the same version without having to
+change the version everywhere.

-We will add the `Kotlin` standard library, the `Anko` library, and the `Kotlin` and `Kotlin Android Extensions plugin` plugins to the dependencies.
+We’ll add the dependencies to  `Kotlin standard library ` and `Anko` library, as well as `Kotlin` and `Kotlin Android Extensions plugin` plugins.

 ```groovy
 apply plugin: 'com.android.application'
 apply plugin: 'kotlin-android'